d2s/Documentation/docs/AddConfigurations.md

 The screen below is all information about my configuration for a virtual FreeBSD instance running on my Macbook Pro.

 - **Local catalog**: - `/Volumes/Home/thomas/Documents/Xcode/` - src catalog RsyncOSX
 - **Remote catalog**: - `~/backup/Documents/Xcode/` - the backup catalog for user thomas.
 The `~` is expanded as the home catalog with full path by the remote operating system.
-The remote catalog might also be added by full path (`/home/thomas/backup/Documents/Xcode/`)
+The remote catalog might also be added by full path `/home/thomas/backup/Documents/Xcode/`
-- **Remote username**: - `thomas`
+- **Remote username**: - `thomas`, username remote server
 - **Remote server**: - `10.0.0.58` either name or IP-adress
-- **ssh port**: - if ssh communicates through other than standard port 22 it must be set here.
-As an example in Virtualbox I have set up a port forwarding through port `3022` -> Virtualbox port 22.
+- **ssh port**: - if ssh communicates through other than standard `port 22` it must be set here.
+As an example in Virtualbox I have set up a port forwarding through `port 3022` -> Virtualbox `port 22`.
 - **ID**: - `informal tag` for the configuration
 - **rsync daemon**: - setting this puts a double colon `::` in address parameter to rsync.
 It forces rsync to use the rsync daemon remote which takes some more setup.
 I am not using it myself.